rat-simon/informatikgarten.ch/sites/luz/content/europe/2025-europe-foreignpolicy.md

 And so rulers and leading powers have always endeavoured to legitimise and consolidate their supremacy at the centre by creating rules and institutions.
 And precisely because they place themselves as an irreplaceable entity at the centre, these rules and institutions eventually collapsed.

-The only counter-design to power politics that has prevailed worldwide in dozens of states and is successfully practised is **the rule of law**.
-It is one of the philosophical achievements of the Enlightenment that the power politics of rulers should be replaced by the principle of the rule of law.
-It was recognised that the problem of tyranny cannot be solved by "good" tyranny.
-Instead of seeking supposedly "good" princes, kings, emperors, dictators, philosophers, or presidents and hoisting them onto a throne, we destroy the throne itself!
-We subject everyone, even the most powerful, to the law—instead of making ourselves dependent on their grace.
+The only counter-design to power politics that I know of and that has prevailed worldwide in dozens of states where it is successfully practised is the rule of law.
+It is one of the philosophical achievements of the Enlightenment that **the problem of tyranny cannot be solved by "good" tyranny**.
+Instead of seeking supposedly "good" princes, kings, emperors, dictators, philosophers, or presidents and putting them onto a throne, we destroy the throne itself!
+We subject everyone equally to the law instead of making ourselves dependent on the whims of the powerful.
 Thanks to this principle, we have been able to create liberal constitutional states, stability, and prosperity.[^ruleoflaw]

 [^ruleoflaw]: Cf. Why Nations Fail by Daron Acemoglu and James A. Robinson.